manpan/manos-website/content/authors/cretu copy/_index.md

 ---
 # Display name
-title: Muhammad Usman
+title: Irina Coutsoftides

 # Username (this should match the folder name)
 authors:
-- usman
+- coutsoftides

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoctoral Researcher (Senior Lecturer, University of South Wales)
+role: Research Engineer (Data Scientist, Enteromics)

 # Organizations/Affiliations
 organizations: